 How Tableau Catalog works

-Tableau Catalog discovers and indexes all the content on your site—workbooks, data sources, sheets, and flows—to gather metadata about the content.
+Tableau Catalog discovers and indexes all the content on your site—workbooks, metrics, data sources, sheets, virtual connections, and flows—to gather metadata about the content.
 From the metadata, databases and tables (also referred to as external assets) are identified.
-Knowing the relationships between the content and the external assets enables Tableau to display the lineage of the content and assets.
+Knowing the relationships between the content and the external assets enables Tableau to display the lineage of the content and external assets.
 Tableau Catalog also enables users to connect to external assets using Tableau Server or Tableau Online.

 Key Tableau Catalog terms